-Definitions of child sexual abuse images
+Definitions of indecent images of children

-There are many descriptions of what constitutes child sexual abuse images, but a fairly complete description is identified in People Like Us (Utting 1997)
+There are many descriptions of what constitutes indecent images of children, but a fairly complete description is identified in "People Like Us" (Utting 1997)

-"Child pornography ranges from posed photographs of naked and semi-naked children, through more explicit shots of their genitalia thumbed apart to still, film and video recording of oral, vaginal and anal sex.
+"Indecent images of children range from posed photographs of naked and semi-naked children, through more explicit shots of their genitalia thumbed apart to still, film and video recording of oral, vaginal and anal sex.
 Frequently the children are required to urinate on adults or each other.
 Almost invariably they are coated with semen when their abuser ejaculates over them.
-Occasionally they are photographed having sex with an animal."
+Occasionally they are photographed having sex with an animal.